elszczepano/expressjs-boilerplate/README.md

 ## Contribute

-If you want to contribute to the protect do not hesitate to create an issue or a pull request!
+If you want to contribute do not hesitate to create an issue or a pull request!